How to score a rewards card without good credit

 Build your credit to earn better rewards

-If you want access to the top rewards credit cards available, you may also want to spend some time building your credit score before you apply for a rewards credit card.
+If you want access to the top rewards credit cards, it’s worth spending some time building your credit score before you apply.
 Some steps you can take to build credit include:

-- Becoming an authorized user on a family member’s credit card when they have good credit and a strong credit history already
+- Become an authorized user on a trusted loved one or family member’s credit card — as long as they practice good credit habits and have a strong credit history already.

-- Using a program like Experian Boost to build credit using rent and utility payments
+- Use credit-building tools like Experian Boost to build credit using rent and utility payments.

-- Making sure all your bills are paid early or on time in order to improve your payment history
+- Make sure all your bills are paid on time or early to improve your payment history.

-- Paying down debt in order to lower your credit utilization rate
+- Pay down any existing debt to lower your credit utilization rate.

-- Monitoring your credit reports from all three bureaus for errors, which you can do for free using AnnualCreditReport.com
+- Monitor your credit reports from all three bureaus for errors, which you can do for free using AnnualCreditReport.com.

-You can earn credit card rewards if your credit score needs some work, but you’ll need to be flexible in terms of the type of rewards you earn and the card you apply for.
-Your best bet is settling on a card you like and using it responsibly so you can build credit over time.
-With enough on-time credit card payments and the passage of time, you may be able to qualify for any credit card you want.
+You can earn credit card rewards even if your credit score needs some work.
+Just be prepared to have flexibility in terms of the type of rewards you earn and the card you apply for.
+While you may not qualify for the most premium rewards cards, you can find a card you like and use it responsibly to build great credit over time.